alipali737/pen-test-docs/Services/LDAP.md

 3. The DC then performs its authentication using the LDAP protocol and responds
 4. The LDAP server then responds to the user with their information

 > An AD server uses the LDAP protocol in the same way an Apache webserver uses the HTTP protocol.
+> When using AD, LDAP is setup to authenticate credentials against a `BIND` operation to set the authentication state of the LDAP session

+LDAP has two types of authentication:
+- *Simple Authentication*: This includes anonymous, unauthenticated, and username/password authentication.
+Simple auth means that a *username* and *password* create a `BIND` request to authenticate to the LDAP server.
+- *SASL Authentication*: [The Simple Authentication and Security Layer (SASL)](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) framework uses other authentication services (eg. [[Kerberos]]), to bind to the LDAP server and then uses this auth service to authenticate to LDAP.
 ## Configuration